lwsinclair/hsk-mcp/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-For detailed guidelines on contributing to Base MCP, including:
+For detailed guidelines on contributing to Hashkey MCP, including:

 - Reporting bugs
 - Suggesting enhancements
 - Development setup
 - Coding standards
-- **Adding new tools, protocols, and data sources** (see also the [Extending Base MCP](#extending-hashkey-mcp-with-3p-protocols-tools-and-data-sources) section above)
+- **Adding new tools, protocols, and data sources** (see also the [Extending Hashkey MCP](#extending-hashkey-mcp-with-3p-protocols-tools-and-data-sources) section above)
 - Testing requirements
 - Documentation standards